 Vale, Germania, alma parens!
 With these words Berlioz ended the series of open letters he published in 1843 and 1844 concerning his first trip to Germany.
 Even before he had arrived there he was already beginning to gather an increasing circle of admirers: from the start, Germany held a special place in his musical affections.
 Whatever the shock of the Franco-Prussian War of 1870-1871, a war that Berlioz mercifully did not live to witness, there was at the musical level no permanent break in relations between the two countries.
 The leading supporters of Berlioz in France in this period – Ernest Reyer, Adolphe Jullien – were at the same time admirers of Wagner, and the same holds good in Germany.
 Hans von Bülow, Felix Mottl, Felix Weingartner and other conductors were at one and the same time admirers of both the German and the French masters and saw no incompatibility between the two.
 Berlioz was for them like an ‘honorary German’.
 Performances of the music of Berlioz continued in the 1870s and beyond: for example, to mention a few of the more notable occasions, the Requiem was performed in Leipzig in 1872 and 1874, Hans Richter conducted Harold en Italie in Vienna in the winter season 1875-6, Béatrice et Bénédict was performed at the Weimar court in January 1876, and the Symphonie fantastique was performed in Hanover in May 1877.
 At the end of 1877, in connection with a forthcoming performance of Roméo et Juliette in Berlin, a French critic remarked ‘It is not only in France that Berlioz’s scores are nowadays highly rated.
 In Germany, where the music of the French master has always received greater acclaim than among us, hardly any concert of importance takes place without the name of Berlioz appearing in the programme’ (Le Ménestrel 9/12/1877 p.
 13).
 Ferdinand Hiller, an old friend of Berlioz, gave the first complete performance of l’Enfance du Christ in Cologne in December 1878, and the following year he published a long article of reminiscences about Berlioz, which he included in a collected volume soon after (Künstlerleben, 1880).
 A few years later Richard Pohl, another former friend of Berlioz, published a sympathetic volume of studies and memories of the composer (Hector Berlioz: Studien und Erinnerungen, 1884).

 In one very important respect Germany was ahead of France: whereas the Berlioz revival in France took place solely in the concert hall and was the work of orchestral conductors, Germany performed the operas of Berlioz on stage in addition to playing his orchestral works.
 It was in Germany that Benvenuto Cellini had been revived under Liszt in 1852, and that Béatrice and Bénédict received its first performances in 1862 and 1863 in Baden-Baden then also in Weimar, all under Berlioz himself; the tradition continued after the death of the composer.
 For example Benvenuto was revived and performed seven times between January and May 1879 in Hanover under Hans von Bülow, and received a series of performances in Leipzig in 1883 under the young Arthur Nikisch.
 The next step was the first staged performance of the complete Les Troyens, which took place at the Ducal theatre in Karlsruhe in 1890, though split between two evenings on 6 and 7 December.
 The credit for this achievement belonged to the young conductor Felix Mottl, a dedicated champion of Wagner who was no less zealous in promoting Berlioz: in 1887 he had already staged Béatrice et Bénédict there.
 It was an achievement that, as Adolphe Jullien stressed, put the opera directors of France to shame.
 The example of Mottl with Les Troyens was followed later in other German cities, and the other operas of Berlioz similarly continued to be staged elsewhere in Germany (Benvenuto Cellini was performed in virtually every major musical city in Germany).
-It was a fitting culmination to the devotion of German musicians to Berlioz that it should have been in Leipzig that the first attempt at a complete edition of his musical works was published between 1900 and 1907, to coincide with the centenary of the composer’s birth.
+It was no accident that it should have been in Germany, at Leipzig, that the first attempt at a complete edition of his musical works was published between 1900 and 1907, to coincide with the centenary of the composer’s birth.
 One of the editors was the conductor Felix Weingartner, a champion of Berlioz in Germany and abroad.
 Though incomplete (it lacked in particular Benvenuto Cellini and Les Troyens) and flawed in its editorial principles, this edition represented nevertheless a significant stage in the diffusion of Berlioz’s music: it included a number of previously unpublished works, most important of which was the full score of the opera Béatrice et Bénédict.